calmmage/dev-env/dev/draft/project_management_v2/workalong.md

 - [ ] Better project sorting
   - [ ] Anomaly decetion - analysis / research tools
+  - [ ] make it so secondary projects can't be ignored (if ignored -> move to archive instead?)
+    - or not?
+1) templates - yes 2) cool - no (will distract me?)
   - [ ] automatic sorting:
     - sticky groups (don't change groups for no reason)
       - if recently modified -> stays in 'actual' even if not hardcoded